svdragster/egui-video-player/README.md

-# egui-video-player
+# egui_video

-Cross-platform video player using FFmpeg and egui.
+Video player library for egui using FFmpeg.

 ## Features